TAMARA ZILOVIC

 Sept 2022 - Jan 2023 | Richardson, TX

-• Leading usability efforts on a range of products/programs, spanning internal enterprise tools and mission-critical applications.
+• Collaborated on usability efforts for a range of products/programs, spanning internal enterprise tools and mission-critical applications.

-• Supporting user research by collaborating with subject matter experts, developing task-based guides for user testing, and spearheading processes aimed at data synthesis.
+• Supported user research by collaborating with subject matter experts, developing task-based guides for user testing, and spearheading processes aimed at data synthesis.

-• Providing guidance on usability best practices through conductingheuristic evaluations and proposing redesign solutions to a variety ofcross-functional teams.
+• Provided guidance on usability best practices through conducting heuristic evaluations and proposing redesign solutions to cross-functional teams.

 OptumCare, United Health Group (MHCI - Capstone)